 Before I get to the recipe I have to tell you how wonderful McKenzie’s first night in her crib went.
-She has been taking amazing naps in her crib for a few days now, so I thought it was time to give it a try at night.
+She has been taking long naps in her crib for a few days now, so I thought it was time to give it a try at night.
 Last night at about 7:00 she was ready to go to sleep.
 I took her upstairs nursed her in the rocking chair and put her in her crib with her pacifier and she fell fast asleep.
 I thought wow that was way too easy.
 Well low and behold she was awake screaming 30 minutes later.
 I was not expecting that, but we knew we didn’t want her to think she took a nap so Daddy stayed with her and rocked for about an hour.
 I went back up because I wanted to make sure her little tummy was full, I fed her again and she went to sleep.
 This time I was mentally prepared for a rough night, I was ready to be up all night with her.
 But, to our surprise she made it to 4:45am.
 Yes, she made it from 8:30 until 4:45 in her crib.
 After feeding McKenzie at 4:45 she then slept until 8:oo am.
 We were so proud.
 I seriously can’t believe her first night went as well as it did.
 However, I am not getting my hopes up.
 I am planning on tonight being off, it is much better for me to be pleasantly surprised than disappointed.
 I will let you know how it goes.

 Finally, the pumpkin protein pancakes recipe is here, I am so excited for you to try it!
 It is a delicious and healthy.
 I hope you love it as much as we do.